How It Works¶

 - Mob Flee AI — Existing hostiles can retreat from civilization pressure, especially in dense city cores.

-- Civilization Detector — Scan and visualize your civilization boundaries in real time.
+- Civilization Sonar — Portable detector and static bell scans; visualize boundaries in real time (overview + tabbed detail).